Writing and Literacy Engagement Studio (WALES)

 Who are Peer Research Consultants?

 Peer Research Consultants (PRCs) are students hired and trained through The North Hall Library and The MU Learning Center.
-The purpose of PRCs is to support Mansfield University students with written research projects by providing research assistance and information about library and Learning Center services and resources.
+The purpose of PRCs is to support Commonwealth University students with written research projects by providing research assistance and information about library and Learning Center services and resources.
 PRCs engage with other students one-on-one, in small groups, with other tutors, and librarians.

 What can Peer Research Consultants help me with?